-SECTION 2 - ADVANCED SICK LEAVE.
-In cases of serious disability or illness and upon request, reasonable attempts will he made to afford an employee advanced sick leave, up to a maximum of thirty (30) calendar days, where it is reasonably certain that the employee will remain in government service for a sufficient time to repay the advanced leave.
-The employee may apply for the Leave Transfer Program as an option to advanced sick leave, if applicable.
-Such requests will be considered in accordance with criteria set forth in existing Employer regulations.
+SECTION 2 ADVANCED SICK LEAVE.
+In cases of serious disability or illness and upon request, reasonable attempts will be made to afford an employee advanced sick leave, up to a maximum of thirty (30) calendar days, where it is reasonably certain that the employee will remain in government service for a sufficient time to repay the advanced leave.
+The employee or representative must submit a medical certificate to the approving manager when requesting advanced sick leave.
+The medical certificate must give the health care provider's estimated time that the employee will be incapacitated for duty.

-SECTON 3 - SICK LEAVE.
-Sick leave shall be earned and administered in accordance with applicable laws and governing rules and regulations.
+SECTON 3 SICK LEAVE.
+Sick leave must be earned and administered in accordance with applicable laws and governing rules and regulations.

-- A. Employees requesting sick leaves or leave without pay based on illness or injury must furnish a medical certification for absences of more than three work days.
-If a physician or practitioner was not consulted, a signed F-171 from the employee giving the facts about the absence, the treatment used, and reason for not having a physician may be accepted as supporting evidence by the supervisor. - B. Sick leave shall be requested in advance for all pre-scheduled medical, dental or optical examinations. - C. If a supervisor suspects an employee is abusing sick leave, he/she will give the employee an opportunity to discuss the issue prior to initiating leave restrictions.
+- A. Employees requesting sick leave or leave without pay based on illness or injury must furnish a medical certification for absences of more than three work days.
+If a physician or practitioner was not consulted, a signed F-171 from the employee giving the facts about the absence, the treatment used, and reason for not having a physician may be accepted as supporting evidence by the supervisor. - B. Sick leave must be requested in advance for all pre-scheduled medical, dental or optical examinations. - C. If a supervisor suspects an employee is abusing sick leave, he/she will give the employee an opportunity to discuss the issue prior to initiating leave restrictions.
 The determination that sick leave abuse exists will be made after review of all pertinent records.
-The supervisor will provide the employee a written sick leave restriction, which will remain in effect for up to six months.
+The supervisor will provide the employee with a written sick leave restriction, which will remain in effect for up to six months.
 The supervisor may review and/or remove the restriction prior to the expiration of the six months. - D. The number of hours of sick leave used will not, in and of itself, constitute just and sufficient cause for sick leave counseling. - E. Sick leave usage, which is not the subject of counseling, will not be a factor for promotion, discipline, or other personnel action.

-SECTION 4 - ANNUAL LEAVE
+SECTION 4 ANNUAL LEAVE

-- A. Annual leave shall be accrued and administered for all employees in accordance with applicable laws, rules and regulations.
+- A. Annual leave must be accrued and administered for all employees in accordance with applicable laws, rules and regulations.
 The Employer and the Union agree that the employee should schedule annual leave so as to avoid leave forfeiture. - B. In scheduling leave, due consideration will be given to the employee's wishes, consistent with requirements for mission accomplishment.
-Supervisors shall not refuse to schedule leave when this would result in leave being forfeited unless the granting of such leave will impair the accomplishment of the mission.
-Supervisors will explain the necessity for cancellation of any leave which has been previously approved.
-Denial of use of annual leave will be based upon factors which are reasonable, equitable and which do not unfairly discriminate against any employee or group of employees. - C. When there is a conflict in annual leave requests, which cannot be resolved though discussion with the affected employees, such a conflict will be resolved on the basis of the following considerations, which are listed in priority order: - a.
-Timely submission of requests for annual leave - b.
+Supervisors must not refuse to schedule leave when this would result in leave being forfeited unless the granting of such leave will impair the accomplishment of the mission.
+Supervisors will explain the necessity for cancellation of annual leave which has been previously approved.
+Denial of use of annual leave will be based upon factors which are reasonable, equitable and which do not unfairly discriminate against any employee or group of employees.

+- C. When there is a conflict in annual leave requests, which cannot be resolved though discussion with the affected employees, such a conflict will be resolved on the basis of the following considerations, which are listed in priority order: - 1.
+Timely submission of requests for annual leave - 2.
 Seniority